Practical, honest guidance for every challenge students face in Ireland — from your first day to your first job.

 Get a Leap Card for public transport — students get discounted fares on Dublin Bus, Luas, Dart, and Irish Rail.
 Apply at leapcard.ie.

-If paying fees from India via bank transfer, use Wise or Flywire rather than your bank to avoid high conversion fees.
+If paying fees from your home country via bank transfer, use Wise or Flywire rather than your bank to avoid high conversion fees.
 Saves €200–€500 per transfer.

 Ireland has strong employment law.
 Every student worker — regardless of visa status — has rights.
 Knowing them protects you.